Understanding Failure to Fire

 Solution: Replace or re-cut the barrel so that the chamber.

-In general, we have found that most of the light strike issues have been caused by improper assembly of the striker mechanism.
-See the attached drawing.
+In general, we have found that most of the Nucleus light strike issues have been caused by improper assembly of the striker mechanism.

 When re-assembling the striker mechanism, it is imperative that the castle nut be screwed down onto the firing pin (striker) so that the MINIMUM distance between the tip of the firing pin and the forward face of the castle nut is 1.335 inches.
 Measure this carefully.